sergiolepore/hexo-tag-emojis/README.md

 ## Assets installation

 This plugin comes with all emoji images from [emoji-cheat-sheet.com repository](https://github.com/arvida/emoji-cheat-sheet.com).
-Before use them, you need to deploy the emoji images on your Hexo blog.
+Before using them, you need to deploy the emoji images on your Hexo blog.

 First, open your `_config.yml` file and paste the following lines: